-Adaptive profiling enables administrators to build positive security profiles of their applications by sampling web traffic from trusted hosts.
+Build positive security profiles for applications by sampling web traffic from trusted hosts.
 Once enabled, the positive security profiles allow administrators to enforce granular whitelist rules on sensitive parts of the application.
-This greatly reduces the risk of attacks and helps prevent zero-day vulnerabilities by restricting input only to inputs that meet strict standards.
+This greatly reduces the risk of attacks and helps prevent zero-day vulnerabilities.

-Often the first step of any targeted attack is to probe public-facing applications to find out details about the underlying servers, databases, and operating systems.
-Cloaking prevents attack reconnaissance of protected applications by suppressing server banners, error messages, HTTP headers, return codes, debug information, or backend IP addresses from leaking to a potential attacker.
-Without any details of the underlying infrastructure, it is much more difficult to target attacks, thereby reducing the risk of breach.
+Often the first step of a targeted attack is to probe public-facing applications to learn about the underlying servers, databases, and operating systems.
+Cloaking prevents attack reconnaissance by suppressing server banners, error messages, HTTP headers, return codes, debug information, or backend IP addresses from leaking to a potential attacker.

-Attacks on a web-based application often start by analyzing and tampering with its URLs.
-Barracuda Web Application Firewalls, models 660 and above, come with a unique URL Encryption feature that allows administrators to encrypt URLs before they are sent to clients.
-The original URLs or the directory structure are never exposed externally to prying eyes.
-Users of the web applications interact and navigate the site using only encrypted URLs, which are decrypted by the WAF on the way back in.
+Encrypt URLs before they are sent to clients, and ensure the original URLs or the directory structure are never exposed externally to prying eyes*.
+End users of the web applications interact and navigate the site using only encrypted URLs, which are decrypted by the WAF.
 The decryption process immediately identifies URL query or parameter tampering, malicious content injection or blind forceful browsing attacks.

 Using client source addresses, organizations can control access to web resources.
 The Barracuda Web Application Firewall can control access based on GeoIP to limit access only to specified regions.
 It is also integrated with the Barracuda Reputational Database and can identify suspicious IP addresses, bots, TOR networks and other anonymous proxies that are often used by attackers to hide their identity and location.
 Once an IP address is identified as a risk, administrators have the ability to block, limit, throttle, or issue a CAPTCHA challenge before allowing access.

-In addition, the Barracuda Web Application Firewall integrates with over 20 vulnerability scanners via Denim Threadfix integration
+Barracuda Web Application Firewall also integrates with over 20 vulnerability scanners via Denim Threadfix integration.